 Other advantages include West Virginia’s wealth of cement manufacturers and industries that can partner with Entsorga and utilize the company’s solid recovered fuel.
 Additionally, the recent passage of West Virginia Senate Bill 368 eliminated solid waste assessment fees for mixed waste processing and resource recovery facilities.
 This allows Entsorga to do business across the state without unassociated landfill fees and oversight by the state Public Service Commission.

-Resources and guidance provided by the West Virginia Development Office have also helped Entsorga expand its market and connect with public and private organizations.
+Resources and guidance provided by the West Virginia Department of Economic Development have also helped Entsorga expand its market and connect with public and private organizations.
 The Martinsburg facility was also made possible by a land grant from the Berkley County Solid Waste Authority, which is being financed with $25 million in tax-exempt, private bonds issued by the West Virginia Economic Development Authority.

 For more information about Entsorga West Virginia, visit biohitech.com/entsorgawv.